koladilip/event-server/README.md

 ## Components]
 ### API
 Receives the events from various customer portals and stores then in Kafka for futher processing.
+Source events can be stored in several partitions but we need to store all events of a user ID in the same partition else we can't maintain order.

 ### Source Events Reader
 Reads events stored in Kafka topic and hand overs them to transformer.